 6. Using a Translation Management System (TMS)

-Here, the team members will also receive notifications about their task(s) or project(s) to keep them on track.
-This gives the project manager real-time report on the project’s progress without having to micromanage.
+The team members will also receive notifications about their task(s) or project(s) to keep them on track.
+This gives the project manager a real-time report on the project’s progress without having to micromanage.

 7. Consistent Communication with Translators

-To have a good translation in place for localizing your app, constant communication with your translators is the key, especially in the cases wherein you’re outsourcing.
-Here, providing support to translators to understand the source text by sharing ample context would result in a more effective outcome.
+To have a good translation in place for app localization, constant communication with your translators is the key, especially in the cases wherein you’re outsourcing.
+Also, providing support to translators to understand the source text by sharing ample context would result in a more effective outcome.

 While a quality check can be done to avoid translation mistakes, it is better to nip the problem in the bud.
 This way, issues can be resolved on the go.

-- Pick a SPOC (specific point of contact) which translators can reach out to for assistance.
+- Pick a SPOC (specific point of contact) that translators can reach out to for assistance.
 This way, translators will know whom to contact.

 - Explain with examples so that the translators understand the text(s) better.
-Hence, the more the examples, the better the understanding of the meaning and tone, thus leading to a better outcome.
+The more the examples, the better the understanding of meaning and tone, leading to a better outcome.

 8. Testing the Translations

-It’s now time to test your localized app.
-Here, seeking an expert’s help i.e., a localization tester, for validating, will have a more positive outcome.
+It’s now time to test your app localization.
+Here, seeking an expert’s help, i.e., a localization tester, will have a more positive outcome for validating.
 Choose a tester that is familiar with every aspect of the app as well as fluent in the language chosen for localizing your app.
-They will be able to point out errors – technical (for example, UI display issues, untranslated strings, or non-cultural translations, etc.) or those pertaining to local culture, on the spot.
+They will be able to point out errors – technical (for example, UI display issues, untranslated strings, or non-cultural translations, etc.) or those pertaining to local culture.

 By localizing your app, you have expanded its reach, thus covering various geographies and cultures.
-As per a survey by Common Sense Advisory, about 50 % of countries downloading the apps, fall in the non-English speaking category.
-This goes on to show that if your mobile app is not being localized, you are missing out on the 50 % of the global populace.
+As per a Common Sense Advisory survey, about 50 % of countries downloading the apps fall in the non-English speaking category.
+This shows that if your mobile app is not being localized, you are missing out on almost half of the potential audience.

-However, it would be better to run a Minimum Viable Product (MVP) for localization before you launch it globally.
-This way, you’ll be able to get real-time feedback from users or potential customers, given the short, frequent releases that you would be making.
+However, it would be better to run a Minimum Viable Product (MVP) for the localization app before launching it globally.
+This way, you’ll get real-time feedback from users or potential customers, given the short, frequent releases you would be making.
 Given that, hiring a mobile app localization expert would be the best bet in making your app live to the global audience.